LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 maintain/switch attention trials) are shown in Figure \ref{fig-rev-pupil}.
-Only the attentional manipulation shows a significant difference between conditions, with “switch attention” trials showing greater effort than “maintain attention” trials, diverging as soon as listeners have heard the cue and remaining higher throughout the rest of the trial.
+Only the attentional manipulation shows a significant difference between conditions, with “switch attention” trials showing greater effort than “maintain attention” trials.
+Effort diverges as soon as listeners have heard the cue and remains higher throughout the rest of the trial.

 ![(Color online) Mean ±1 standard error across subjects of deconvolved pupil size for (a) reverberant versus anechoic trials, (b) talker gender-match versus -mismatch trials, and (c) maintain- versus switch-attention trials, with trial schematics showing the timecourse of stimulus events (compare to Fig. \ref{fig-rev-trial}).
 Hatched region shows temporal span of statistically significant differences between time series.
 The onset of statistically significant divergence (vertical dotted line) of the maintain/switch conditions aligns with the end of the cue. a.u. = arbitrary units (deconvolution procedure yields “kernel weights” at each time point, which are interpretable as listener effort).\label{fig-rev-pupil}](pupil-fig-rev.eps)